taliexo/homeassistant-edenic/README.md

 ## Sensors

-Read-only sensors reported from the controller:
+Read-only sensors reported from the Edenic app:

 - `Temperature`: The temperature as reported by the Bluelab probe in your controller.
 - `pH`: The pH as reported by the Bluelab probe in your controller.
 - `Electrical Conductivity`: The electrical conductivity as reported by the Bluelab probe in your controller.

-### Binary Sensors (coming soon)
+### Binary Sensors (to-do)

-Read-only alarms reported from the controller:
+Read-only alarms reported from the Edenic app:

 - `pH High Alarm`: Triggered when the pH measurement is equal to or above the set pH High Alarm setting.
 - `pH Low Alarm`: Triggered when the pH measurement is equal to or below the set pH Low Alarm setting.